-The Group's primary income streams are outlined in the accounting policies.
+The Group's primary income streams are outlined in the accounting policies and note 3.
 The Group derives most of its income from wet sales to and rent receivable from licenced premises.
 Based on our understanding of the business and the environment in which it operates, we identified completeness and cut-off as the key audit risks for these income streams.
 We also considered other industry relevant areas of potential misstatement such as volume rebates and lease incentives.

-Our work on completeness and cut-off included substantive analytical procedures on the main income streams, tests of detail on a sample of transactions, including those around the year end, and a review of post year end credit notes.
+Our work on completeness and cut-off included substantive analytical procedures on the main income streams, a review of post year end credit notes and the use of data analytics software to review all purchases in the year and ensure that there was a resulting sale for each.
+In addition, we performed tests of detail on a sample of transactions, including those around the year end to test cut off.
 We also reviewed the level of volume rebates and lease incentives and concluded these are not material to the financial statements.